How to Create a Custom WordPress Footer

 6 Steps for Designing a Fully-Custom WordPress Footer

-So, now you know what a footer is and what should be in it.
-The next step is to create your own custom WordPress footer so it caters perfectly to your site.
+Now that you know what a footer is and what should be included, it’s time to create a custom WordPress footer tailored to your site’s needs.

 Why use Beaver Themer to create a footer?